By Simon ManchesterSunday 10 Apr 2022Christian Growth with Simon ManchesterFaithReading Time: 1 minute

-Simon Manchester presents a four-part series of messages on the great prayer of Jesus in John 17, often called “The Real Lord’s Prayer.
-This week, Part 4: Jesus Prays for Believers.
+Simon Manchester presents a four-part series of messages on the great prayer of Jesus in John 17, often called “The Real Lord’s Prayer”.

 More than 100 years ago the great preacher Charles Spurgeon told a story of a man who was walking through his field.
 And as he was walking through the fields, he bumped into a travelling evangelist.